areaDetector/areaDetector/docs/source/install_guide.rst

-- If using the top-level areaDetector repository then it is only necessary to edit the CONFIG\* and RELEASE\* files in the ``areaDetector/configure directory``, and not in each of the submodules, of which there are now about 40.
+- If using the top-level areaDetector repository then it is only necessary to edit the CONFIG\* and RELEASE\* files in the ``areaDetector/configure`` directory, and not in each of the submodules, of which there are now about 40.
 - Allows building multiple
   architectures in the same tree, including Linux and Windows.
 This means